quambene/bin/README.md

 ## cargo-regression-test

-`cargo-regression-test` runs all integration tests which are behind feature flag "regression-test" on two branches.
-These tests may fail or not.
+`cargo-regression-test` runs all integration tests which are behind feature flag "integration-test" on two branches.
+Some of these tests may fail.
 It then compares the test results and determines if any regression did occur.

 Run the script in your local project: